Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Introduction

 \subsection{Our contribution}

-In this paper, we propose auctions for single-driver, multi-passenger, detour ridesharing that are strategy-proof and budget-balanced.
+In this paper, we propose auctions for single-driver, multi-passenger, detour ridesharing that are strategy-proof and (weakly) budget-balanced.

+In the considered scenario, a driver wants to reduce their travel cost by serving one or more passengers.
+For this, the passengers submit a bid, as well other relevant pieces of information such as pick-up and drop-off locations, to a system that selects the set of passengers to be served, decides how much each served passenger must pay, and defines the route of the driver.
+The bids are submitted before the driver leaves their starting location, and the costs of the driver for every possible route are public knowledge.
+The scenario is static, that is, it does not allow passengers to be added or removed from the set of served passengers during the driver's trip.

 The main proposed auction is the \emph{Weighted Minimum Surplus}~(WMS) auction, for which we obtain a lower bound of the maximum social welfare and profit under certain conditions.
-We also propose a budget-balanced version of the VCG auction, the $\mathrm{VCG}_s$, which remains strategy-proof.
+We also propose a budget-balanced version of the VCG auction, the $\mathrm{VCG}_s$ auction, which remains strategy-proof.
+We note that $\mathrm{VCG}_s$ have some similarities to the mechanism MPMBPC presented by Bian et al.~\cite{BIAN202077}.
+Nonetheless, $\mathrm{VCG}_s$ was developed independently, and they have some differences.
+Besides focusing on different problems, the price paid by the passengers is different and$\mathrm{VCG}_s$ is budget-balanced (that is, the driver cost is always paid in full) where MPMBPC has price controllability (passengers pays at least a baseline price, which is not, necessarily, sufficient to pay the drivers'~cost).

 We present an experimental analysis of all proposed auctions, utilizing ridesharing instances generated on real-world maps.
-Both the WMS and the $\mathrm{VCG}_s$ auctions obtain high social welfare and achieve good profit, particularly in instances with a larger number of passengers.
+Both the WMS and the $\mathrm{VCG}_s$ auctions obtain high social welfare and achieve a good profit, particularly in instances with a larger number of passengers.

-Though these auctions were analyzed only in single-driver scenarios, they may serve as a basis for generalization to multi-driver scenarios, which appears to be a much harder problem.
-In fact, they can be used for a multi-driver scenario but will lose the strategy-proofness property.

-\paragraph{Paper organization} This paper is organized as follows.
-In Section~\ref{sec:problem}, we present the proposed auction-based ridesharing system and, in Section~\ref{sec:auctions}, we present three different auctions that can be used in this system.
+Though these auctions were analyzed only in single-driver scenarios, they may serve as a basis for generalization to multi-driver scenarios, which is a harder problem.
+They can be used for a multi-driver scenario, but will lose the strategy-proofness property due to the online nature of the multi-driver~problem. \paragraph{Paper organization} This paper is organized as follows.
+In Section~\ref{sec:problem}, we present the proposed auction-based ridesharing system and, in Section~\ref{sec:auctions}, we present four different auctions that can be used in this system.
 Section~\ref{sec:bounds} presents some worst-case guarantees for our main auction.
-Finally, in Section~\ref{sec:experiments}, we present our computational experiments and, in Section~\ref{sec:conclusion} our conclusions and possible future research topics.
+In Section~\ref{sec:experiments}, we present our computational experiments.
+Finally, in Section~\ref{sec:multidriver}, we discuss the multiple driver scenario, presenting possible extensions of our auctions and the difficulties that arise in this case and, in Section~\ref{sec:conclusion}, we present our conclusions and possible future research topics.